-The Control Center settings show the items that you can choose to appear in Control Center or the Menu Bar or both.
-To display a preview on the right where you can set options, click an item in the list, such as Wi-Fi or Focus.
+The Control Center settings show the items that you can choose to appear in Control Center, the Menu Bar or both, with options where applicable.
 To show an item in the menu bar, click the pull-down menu and select Show in the Menu Bar.